 “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied” (Matthew 5:6).

 As we hear the Bible proclaimed in worship, we find a feast that can sustain us throughout eternity.

-John preachers for the The Northeast church of Christ in Sentinel, Oklahoma.
+John preaches with the the Northeast church in Sentinel, Oklahoma.